 Reasons the IRS Might Reject Your Offer

 Even if your offer meets the initial criteria and is not returned, it can still be rejected after further review.
-Here are some reasons why the IRS might reject your OIC:
+Here are some reasons why the IRS might reject your OIC and signs you may want to consider another type of tax debt relief:

 1. Ability to Pay More